eyvind/sega-adapter/kicad/README.md

 KiCAD schematics for the adapter.

-The [full adapter](full) has an ICSP header for programming the PIC, a three-pin header for the C64/programming mode jumper, and through-hole D-sub connectors.
+The [compact pcb](compact) (suggested) uses a detachable ribbon cable to connect to to the computer and features an optional jumper to switch the adapter to C64 mode.

-The [compact pcb](compact) removes the ICSP header and replaces the computer side D-sub connector with an IDC header.
-It has a two-pin header for the C64 mode jumper.
+The [full adapter](full) has an ICSP header for programming the PIC in-circuit, and through-hole D-sub connectors for both the computer and controller side of the adapter.
+Using an extension cable or soldering a joystick cable pigtail directly to the computer side of the adapter is recommended; the adapter will not fit directly in most joystick ports.

-The [tiny pcb](tiny) has edge connectors for solder cup D-sub connectors and uses a simple solder bridge jumper for C64 mode.
+The [tiny pcb](tiny) (untested; not recommended) has edge connectors for solder cup D-sub connectors and uses a simple solder bridge jumper to convert it to C64 mode.

 ## Licence